 The financial statements of the Fund have been prepared in accordance with section 10(1) of the Brewin Trust Fund Ordinance and all applicable Hong Kong Financial Reporting Standards (HKFRSs), which is a collective term that includes all applicable individual HKFRSs, Hong Kong Accounting Standards and Interpretations issued by the Hong Kong Institute of Certified Public Accountants (HKICPA).
-A summary of the significant accounting policies adopted by the Fund is set out below.
+Material accounting policies adopted by the Fund are set out below.